New Zealand

 Buddle Findlay

 Buddle Findlay has an experienced and consistent dispute resolution team, with seven partners permanently based across Auckland, Wellington and Christchurch.
 Having leading litigators stationed in all three of the country’s city centres gives it a competitive advantage in its relationships with judges and senior practitioners in each area.
 In addition to a strong commercial litigation practice, the team is known for its insolvency work.
+Scott Barker heads the dispute resolution group that includes specialists David Broadmore, Sherridan Cook, Willie Palmer, Kelly Paterson and Susan Rowe.
+The firm is representing Toyota New Zealand in a high-profile consumer class action involving allegations of vehicle manufacturing defects.
+The representative action concerns potential issues with certain vehicle models, challenging the company's compliance with consumer protection regulations.

 Dentons Kensington Swan

+Dentons Kensington Swan is highly regarded for its expertise in government and regulatory matters, infrastructure, and commercial litigation in New Zealand.
 The firm’s Auckland office, led by David Campbell, excels in infrastructure, corporate, and commercial disputes.
 Under the guidance of James McMillan, it is also a key player in insolvency law, assisting creditors and insolvency practitioners dealing with financially distressed businesses.
-On the other hand, the Wellington office, led by Hayden Wilson, specialises in public and administrative law litigation.
+On the other hand, the Wellington office, led by Hayden Wilson, specializes in public and administrative law litigation.
 In addition, the firm represents international clients in their interactions with the New Zealand government, including high-profile disputes like Serco's case against the Department of Corrections.
+In a complex product liability dispute, the firm represented Neway Valve, a Chinese industrial valve manufacturer, in proceedings brought by Channel Infrastructure.

 Gilbert Walker